 It’s important to find a good balance between creating heat and not cooling off the sauna rocks too much.
 This way, both the rocks and sauna heater will suffer less fatigue and will last longer.

 In addition, depending on the type of sauna rocks and their quality, over-watering them can cause damage.
 It may even cause them to burst.

 So while it may be tempting to keep pouring water over the rocks to get that steam going, this is considered bad etiquette.

 Also, please always ask your fellow sauna users before splashing water over the rocks, because not everyone welcomes the extra heat and steam.

 8. Keep the Door Closed

-This also means you should not be repeatedly coming in and leaving the sauna.
-Not only will this affect the heat in the sauna, it is also very distracting for the the people inside.
+This also means you should not be constantly going in and leaving the sauna.
+Not only will this affect the heat in the sauna, but it is also very distracting for the people inside.